Dharmalinga Malai

-Dharmalinga Malai is a Shiva temple on top of a hill near Coimbatore.
+Dharmalinga Malai is a Shiva temple on top of a hill near Coimbatore, in the state of Tamil Nadu, India.
 Lord Dharmalingeswaraswamy, the temple deity, is a Swayambumurthi (self-manifested).
 The temple is located 13 km south of Coimbatore city.
 The temple is situated in Marappalam, Madukkarai in Coimbatore District.

 There are nearly 800 steps to reach the top of the temple.

 Chitra Poornima festival

 Devotees undertake Girivalam - circumambulating around the hill on Poornima - full moon days.
 Around 35 to 40 thousand devotees undertake Chitra poornima Girivalam - circumambulating around the hill.

 Other festivals

-Annadham will be given to devotees on all full moon and Pradosha days.
+Annadhanam will be given to devotees on all full moon and Pradosha days.